Method for testing diffusive shock acceleration and diffusion propagation of 1-100 TeV cosmic electrons with multiwavelength observations of the Geminga halo and pulsar wind nebula: Methods

-where \( f \) is the probability density of electrons in phase space, \( \vec{u} \) denotes the velocity of gas in the upstream and downstream of the shock, \( D(\vec{r},p) \) represents the diffusion coefficient of electrons, $Q_0$ is the low energy electrons injected at the TS and \( p \) is the electron momentum.
 As introduced in section \ref{sec1}, Geminga is an old pulsar whose PWN exhibits weak synchrotron radiation.
-As a result, the energy loss of electrons within the nebula is relatively small, and thus the synchrotron energy loss term is neglected in the equation \ref{equ:acc}.
+As a result, energy loss of electrons within the nebula is relatively small, and thus the synchrotron energy loss term is neglected in equation \ref{equ:acc}.
 Based on observations from Chandra and other experiments of the Geminga PWN, it is inferred that the magnetic field is approximately \( \sim 20\,\mu\mathrm{G} \) \cite{Posselt_2017}.
-Under such a magnetic field strength, the Larmor radius of accelerated electrons \( R_{L} \) is smaller than the TS radius \( R_{s} \simeq 0.01\,\mathrm{pc} \) (\( R_{L} < R_{s} \)).
-Consequently, equation \ref{equ:acc} can be simplified to a one-dimensional form considering only the radial direction: where \( u \) represents the gas velocities in upstream and downstream of the shock front, we define the position of shock front as \( x=0 \).
+Under such a magnetic field strength, the Larmor radius of accelerated electrons \( R_{L} \) is smaller than the TS radius \( R_{s} \simeq 0.01\,\mathrm{pc} \) \cite{giacinti2020halo} (\( R_{L} < R_{s} \)).
+Consequently, equation \ref{equ:acc} can be simplified to a a planar shock equation: where \( u(x) \) represents the gas velocities in upstream and downstream of the shock front, we define the position of shock front as \( x=0 \).
 The velocity profile is given by: